-Over 10 weeks the young people (aged 16-21) train to become qualified ski or snowboarding instructors by participating in the full Snowsport England or Snowsport Scotland training programme.
+Over 10 weeks the young people (aged 16-21) train to become qualified ski or snowboarding instructors by participating in the full Snowsport England, Snowsport Wales or Snowsport Scotland training programme.
 The skills which they are demonstrating on the slopes are also reflected in the classroom with life-skills sessions before and after each slope session.
 These sessions also include lessons on the foundations of the coaching pathway, lesson planning and live teaching tasks as well as the essential first aid and safeguarding courses.

 The Excel Programme is a fantastic opportunity for young people to gain a nationally recognised qualification and reach a level of snowsports ability that they would never have thought possible before entering our Journey of Programmes.
 Young people also continue their progression through the Snowsport England, Snowsport Wales or Snowsport Scotland Snowlife Award course started on the First Tracks Programme.